danschoepflin/Cure-iculum/README.md

 # Cure-iculum
-Editable node-link graph representations and metadata visualization for course development
+Cure-iculum is a web-based application that leverages editable node-link graph representations and metadata visualization to aid educators in the course development process.

-Try out the features on the hosted version (thanks Drexel University!) by going to the landing page at:

-https://www.cs.drexel.edu/~drs332/cs530/Project/projectHomepage
+Running the application:
+You can copy all of the related files to a server and host the application yourself (it cannot be run locally in its current state as it uses google fonts that are only available with internet access).
+Alternatively, you can access a running version of the application on: https://www.cs.drexel.edu/~drs332/cs530/Project/projectHomepage

+You can either create a new course from scratch or select the included "Calculus.json" file If you wish to see a pre-exported course (the "Calculus.json" file), select it on the file browser, confirm the selection, and edit the confirmed course
+This will take you to the course homepage.